I, Claudius, Speaking.

 In today's world, it is more manageable than diabetes, and espero that I have a totally normal life expectancy.

-Someone please tell me what is normal because, up close, very close, nobody is "normal"
+Somebody tell me, please, what is normal, because up close, very close, no one is “normal”

 There is life with HIV